exakat/exakat-docs/Reference/Reports.rst

 Phpcsfixer is a JSON report format.

-Phpcsfixer depends on the following theme : php-cs-fixable.
+Phpcsfixer depends on the following rule : php-cs-fixable.

 .. _report-plantuml: